Lutando/docs-oxd/sources/plugin/csharp/index.md

 ## Installation

-Note : Gluu server and oxD-server needs to be installed in the hosting server to use oxD-CSharp library with your application.
+Note : Gluu server and oxd-server needs to be installed in the hosting server to use oxd-CSharp library with your application.

-* To download and install oxD server [click me](https://www.gluu.org/docs-oxd/2.4.4/).
+* To download and install oxd server [click me](https://www.gluu.org/docs-oxd/2.4.4/).
-* For oxD server configuration [click me](https://www.gluu.org/docs-oxd/2.4.4/).
+* For oxd server configuration [click me](https://www.gluu.org/docs-oxd/2.4.4/).

 ## How to use

-* oxd-csharp is oxD Server client implemented in C# language which acts according to [Protocol](https://www.gluu.org/docs-oxd/2.4.4/oxdserver/).
+* oxd-csharp is oxd Server client implemented in C# language which acts according to [Protocol](https://www.gluu.org/docs-oxd/2.4.4/oxdserver/).

 ## Register Site